TilmanNeumann/lattice-qs/README.md

 A study of a "lattice quadratic sieve" proposed by R.D.Silverman in https://www.mersenneforum.org/showthread.php?t=14080.

 The algorithm is not competitive with SIQS, rather comparable to a good CFrac implementation.
+The biggest number I factored yet using it had 220 bit, and that took around 40 minutes.

 Nonetheless, eventually the implementation of the lattice sieve might be interesting to some people.
-But beware: I wrote it without having seen Pollard's "The lattice sieve" paper, so it may look quite different than usual approaches.
+But beware: I wrote it without having seen Pollard's "The lattice sieve" paper, so it may look quite different (and probably worse) than usual approaches.
 My best source of information was [Franke, Kleinjung 2005: CONTINUED FRACTIONS AND LATTICE SIEVING].

 ## Releases